 If there’s one thing that I have learned from blogging, it’s that we have different approaches to making a post, some start with the main ideas, and then supporting sentences.
 Meanwhile, some are routine-dependent.

 - Related Post: 5 Things I Have Learnt From Blogging

 Like I said in my previous blogs—I can’t tell you what to write.
-You can write anything, you can do your own thing, but for starters, these are easy tips you can practice doing if you are having a hard time starting a blog.
-Remember, some can do it freestyle, and some (like me) need to organize the things to say first, but the basics are to break it down.
+You can write anything you wish to write.
+You can do your own thing.
+But for starters, these are easy tips you can practice doing if you are having a hard time writing a post.

 Here are 7 ways to help you come up with a standard blog.

 Think of a topic you want to write about.

 Usually, it’s something we already know that we want to share, something we want to say, something we have been thinking about, or if we want more knowledge, we can do research and share what we knew to your readers.

 This is also where we commonly get the title from.
 More importantly, think of a topic that connects with you.
 It’s hard enough to come up with a long post, so let’s make sure our chosen topic interests us the most.